ARM-software/rme-sysarch-acs/README.md

 4.  make -C BaseTools/Source/C
 5. Change each "SBSA" string to "RME" string in MdePkg/Include/IndustryStandard/Acpi61.h using the command, ":%s/SBSA/RME/g"
 5.  source ShellPkg/Application/rme-acs/tools/scripts/acsbuild.sh

-### Windows build environment
-If the build environment is Windows, perform the following steps:
-1. Set the toolchain path to GCC13.2 or above.
-2. Setup the environment for AARCH64 EDK2 build.
-3. Setup the environment for PACKAGES_PATH.
-4. Build the RME shell application.
-   For example,
-   build -a AARCH64 -t GCC49 -p ShellPkg/ShellPkg.dsc -m
-   ShellPkg/Application/rme-acs/uefi_app/RmeAcs.inf

 ### Build output